On the Fault Lines of Loyalty: What Drives Us to Choose Sides in Friendship Rifts

 Could this person, with whom you've long considered quite excellent, be angry because they've heard—and believed—one side of a two-sided story?
 Or is this upset-by-proxy their signal of loyalty to your once-mutual friend?

 This happened recently to someone I love.
-She and I talked it through and she gave me the A-OK to share her story here.
+She and I talked it through and gave me the A-OK to share her story here.

 Friendships are complex living arrangements.